2026 MILKWOOD SCHEDULE

 1) REGISTRATION

-Register for any and all programs for which you’re eligible.
-(Registration runs from February 2-23, 2026 is closed.
+Register for any and all programs for which you are eligible.
+(Registration runs from February 2-23, 2026.
 Acceptances will be announced on March 9.)

 2) SELECTION